 It’s my habit - some say my affectation - when painting, to tuck a red spotted handkerchief in my waistband to use as a rag to wipe brushes on.
-My painting days came to be known as red spotty days.
+My painting days - I started as a Sunday painter before going 24/7 - came to be known as red spotty days.
 I’ve been through a lot of red ‘spotties’ down the years without ever really looking at one.
-Then one day, there it was on the worktop, catching the sunlight, almost posing.
-I simply had to paint it.
+Then one day, there it was on the worktop, catching the sunlight, simply asking to be painted.
 Subsequently, when grand children came along, I took to discreetly including a red spotty in some of my paintings.
 There was a special pleasure, one year, taking the children to the Royal Academy Summer Exhibition, and releasing them like spaniels into the show, saying: ‘Go find Red Spotty.’
 It took them about two minutes to whizz round 1000 paintings and come flying back: ‘Found it, found it!’
-The painting is on a gessoed ply-board panel.
+The painting is unframed on a gessoed ply-board panel.

 ...a time will come your eyes will rain,

 email@example.com 07881 908903